saranscript/searchresult.dev/README.md

 # searchresult.dev
-Scrape Search Results from Any website using our easy to use API using [Search Results API](https://searchresult.dev/)
+Scrape Search Result from Any website using our easy to use API using [Search Result API](https://searchresult.dev/)

 ## Quick start
 This example runs a search for "web" using your API key, at Hacker news search.

 ```python
 import requests